 Set this to an IPv6 prefix to enable ovn-northd to automatically assign IPv6 addresses using this prefix.
-The assigned IPv6 address will be generated using the IPv6 prefix and the MAC address other config: mac only: optional string, either true or false

-(converted to an IEEE EUI64 identifier) of the port.
+The assigned IPv6 address will be generated using the IPv6 prefix and the MAC address (converted to an IEEE EUI64 identifier) of the port.
 The IPv6 prefix defined here should be a valid IPv6 address ending with ::.